 It is common to ask the IT department for an estimate of costs to develop an in-house solution.
-When asking for an estimate, remember to inquire about ongoing support and maintenance costs associated with the entire lifecycle of the software.
+When asking for an estimate, remember to inquire about ongoing support and maintenance costs associated with the entire lifecycle of the software and ongoing usage.

 Regardless of your size, it is important to be aware that a large number of IT projects go over budget.
 A 2017 study by the Project Management Institute (PMI) found that 43% of projects exceeded their initial budget.